 So far you have learned about types of transport by land.
 We can also travel through the air.
 There are different modes of air transport.
 I. We use airplanes to fly to places that are far away.
-2. A car can travel at 120 km an hour.
-3. A high-speed express train can travel at 200 km an hour.
+2. A car can travel at I20 km an hour.
+3. A highspeed express train can travel at 200 km an hour.
 4. An airplane can travel at 955 km an hour!
 Airplanes and helicopters all have very strong engines.
 5. Hotair balloons and gliders do not have engines.
-Hotair balloons stay afloat by hot air.
+Hot-air balloons stay afloat by hot air.
 Gliders have wings to float through the air.
-People often use hotair balloons and gliders for fun and sport.
+People often use hot-air balloons and gliders for fun and sport.
 6. Astronauts go into space in a space ship.

-Draw a line from each picture to the correct word.
+Let's do Draw a line from each picture to the correct word.